 - Do you have a lot of high-interest credit cards or loans?

 Assessing your financial goals, income and budget can help you decide whether it makes more sense to address other pressing financial concerns before paying ahead on your mortgage.

 - Get the match.
 If you’re not getting the full company match from a workplace retirement plan, you’re passing up an instant return.
-The typical company match equals 50 to 100 percent of your contribution — up to a limit (often up to 3 to 6 percent of your income).
+The typical company match equals 50 percent to 100 percent of your contribution, up to a limit (often up to 3 percent to 6 percent of your income).
 That’s where extra money should go first until you’re on track for retirement.
 Retirement plan contributions get a tax break and the more time your money has to grow, the better.

 - Pay off your higher-rate debt.
 It doesn’t make sense to pay off a 4 percent mortgage if you have credit cards accruing at 16 percent or more.

 - Plan for emergencies.
 A savings account with at least three to six months’ worth of expenses can help you weather most setbacks.